Partial inversion of the elliptic operator to speed up computation of likelihood in Bayesian inference: Introduction

-where $\kappa(x,Z)=e^{q(x,Z)}$.
-We assume that the space of possible measurements $\mathcal{Y}$ is a vector space, which frequently may be regarded as finite dimensional, as one can only observe a finite number of quantities.
+where $q(x,Z)=\log(\kappa(x,Z))$.
+We assume that the space of possible measurements $\mathcal{Y}$ is a vector space, which frequently can be regarded as finite-dimensional, as one can only observe a finite number of quantities.

 The measurement operator $Y$ with values in $\mathcal{Y}$ produces